Skip to content

 Step One: Delete reviews

-In the previous operation, to explain Gitlab-CI automated deployment, three versions of reviews were deployed.
-Before this operation, you need to delete these three deployments.
-Log in to 'Rancher', navigate through 'Workloads' -> 'Deployments' to find reviews-v1, and select 'Delete' on the right side.
-Then similarly delete reviews-v2 and reviews-v3.
+In the first part of the operation, Gitlab-CI automated deployment was used to deploy three versions of reviews.
+Before this operation, you need to delete the three deployed versions of reviews.
+Log in to 'Rancher', enter the cluster, sequentially navigate to 'Workloads' -> 'Deployments', find reviews-v1, and select 'Delete' on the right side.
+Then use the same method to delete reviews-v2 and reviews-v3.

 image